 Most people don’t know that Boston Harbor is often used as a dry dock location for ships in need of repair.
-Many ships have come into the dry docks over the years to be repaired, even the Queen Elizabeth 2, which was in need of hull repair in the dry docks after running aground on the Nantucket Shoals during a Southampton to New York run.
+Many ships have come into the dry docks over the years to be repaired, even the Queen Elizabeth 2, which was once in need of hull repair in the dry docks after running aground on the Nantucket Shoals during a Southampton to New York run in the early 1990s.

 Here is a photo from earlier in the year, when a Red Cross Ship was in the other dry dock (which is currently active) located North of Reserved Channel.